melissabreynolds/personalsite/syllabi.md

 In weekly “digital labs,” students explored cutting-edge digital archives to analyze the influence of the digital on the work of history, while also trying their hands at the digital tools that are making new kinds of historical research possible.

+This digital humanities course, developed with a David A. Gardner '69 Magic Grant from the Humanities Council at Princeton University, combines a history of communication technologies with hands-on exploration of the communication technologies reshaping the discipline of history.
+Using GitHub, Jekyll, Markdown, and a variety of "digital tools" introduced throughout the semester, students create digital work that they share on our course site.